Pro Taste

 Beans are a versatile ingredient found in cuisines around the globe, all the way from Nigeria to Brazil.
 Not only are they a nutritional powerhouse, but they also provide the base of many delicious plant-based dishes.

-We asked four colleagues at ProVeg to tell us about their favourite native bean dish from around the world with a plant-based twist.
+We asked four colleagues at ProVeg to tell us about their favorite native bean dish from around the world with a plant-based twist.
 Keep reading for an entire day’s worth of inspiration – breakfast from the UK, lunch from Brazil, dinner from Hungary and a snack from Nigeria to finish!

 Beans on Toast